M5-branes Probing Flux Backgrounds: Conclusion

 \acknowledgments

 We are grateful to Zohar Komargodski, Shlomo Razamat, Alessandro Tomasiello, Thomas Waddleton, and Gabi Zafrir for interesting conversations and correspondence.
 The work of IB, EL, and PW is supported in part by NSF grant PHY-2112699 .
 The work of IB is also supported in part by the Simons Collaboration on Global Categorical Symmetries.
+FB is supported by the European Union’s Horizon 2020 Framework: ERC Consolidator Grant 682608.
 FB is supported by STFC Consolidated Grant ST/T000864/1.

 \addtocontents{toc}{ }